 If you've listened to the first episode of the A Little Salty Podcast, you know that I could eat chips and salsa forever and never get tired of it.
 I am a huge fan of all things spicy and Mexican food is my favorite.
 Here are a few of my favorite spicy, Mexican inspired dishes.

-Back to this California burrito bowl!
-For the “fries”, I used russet potatoes but you can use sweet potatoes to pack even more of a nutritional punch.
+- For the "fries", I used russet potatoes but you can use sweet potatoes to pack even more of a nutritional punch.
 You can also vary the potatoes to your liking with their cut or cooking method.
 Chopping the potatoes into smaller cubes instead of wedges and cooking them in a skillet or in the air fryer can help them cook a bit quicker.

 If you want to cook your potatoes in the air fryer, cut your potato into your desired shape and spray with a little avocado oil and then toss in your air fryer at 400 for about 15 minutes, shaking the basket every 5 minutes or so.
 This will give you maximum crispiness in the shortest amount of time.
 If you don't have an air fryer, fear not!
 For this recipe I used oven instructions.

 And if you DO have an air fryer, check out my other air fryer recipes!

 Carne asada tastes best when cooked on a grill (in my opinion).
 You could definitely cook the steak stove top style but I highly recommend busting out the grill for this one.